AuroraMackenzie/Howl/README.md

 - **The recovery path also cleans the output text.**
   After decoding, Howl removes markers, fixes extra spaces, restores order, and adjusts the first letter when needed, so the result reads more like natural text.

-This is the main strength of Howl: **it joins readable encoded form and text structure recovery in one full process.**
+**it joins readable encoded form and text structure recovery in one full process.**

 ---